GabeSamurai/ParadiseOS/README.md

 The reasons for the change in the transform primitive were two fold.
 First, from what i could understand, each vessel is a entity on it's own, with the name not being a label but the very representation of the vessel identity.
-Such is that such vessel exist by it's own rights, programs and vessels inside it.
+Such is that a vessel exist by it's own right, with it's own programs and vessels inside it.
+The ability to rename a vessel breaks the logic behind this library "reality", in which the name is the simulation of a vessel individuality, as such, the name of the vessel is the vessel itself.
+This is what i understood, and the very essence of the primitive "become" confirmed my analisys.
+In short, the idea of this primitive is that of a "force" becoming a vessel, but the vessel exist on it's own right.
+The "transform" do have a becoming behavior, with the difference in that

 This is what differs it from a directory/file behavior

 ## Proposed New Nomenclature